itachi1621/Dall-E-Bot/README.md

     }
     }

+ 5 create a `.env` file using the `env_sample` a put the full path to the config file after the `CONFIG_FILE_PATH=`  e,g /home/ubuntu/..../config.json

- 5 Run the bot with:
+ 6 Run the bot with:

     python your_script_name.py